 Tips for finding cross-country ski gear

-- It’s all about layers.
+1. It’s all about layers.
 Synthetic and wool are best: avoid cotton.
 In general dress lighter than you would for alpine skiing; you need more freedom to move.
 Bring a change of clothes, especially socks and gloves.
-See this link for tips on dressing your kiddos.
 If you’re taking baby in a pulk bundle them up; warm one-piece outerwear works best.

-- REI rents Nordic gear for kids and adults from its Seattle, Redmond and Spokane stores with daily and season rates.
+3. REI rents Nordic gear for kids and adults from most of its Washington stores with daily and season rates.
 Bonus: A one-day rental fee at both outfitters really covers you for three days (they don’t count the pick-up or drop-off days).
-You can also try borrowing gear for kids from people in your community; try your local Buy Nothing listserv or parents' listserv.
+You can also try borrowing gear for kids from people in your community; try your neighborhood listserv, Buy Nothing group or PTA's Facebook group.